| Eowyn awoke to feel Legolas' lips

 Legolas looked questioningly at Eowyn.
 She nodded and, with a

-frustrated sigh, he gently withdrew.
+frustrated sigh, he gently withdrew"One moment!"and

-until he had regained control of his body.
+he had regained control of his body.
 "Stay here, melmenya,"

 he said, "where he cannot see you."
 Then he climbed